AXTI Investors Have Opportunity to Lead AXT, Inc. Securities Fraud Lawsuit

-LOS ANGELES, May 16, 2024 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against AXT, Inc. ("AXT" or the "Company") (NASDAQ: AXTI).
+LOS ANGELES, May 22, 2024 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against AXT, Inc. ("AXT" or the "Company") (NASDAQ: AXTI).

 Class Period: March 24, 2021 – April 3, 2024